MathStuff/Matrices/README.md

 C.trace #Returns the trace of the matrix

+C.nilpotency(limit) #Returns the nilpotency degree of the matrix, returns None if some elements diverge.
+Limit parameter is for iteration amount

 C.rank #Returns the rank of the matrix

 C.rrechelon #Returns the reduced row echelon form of the matrix